pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 [^stable-alloc]: Hazard pointer records must still be managed separately, e.g., with a type stable allocator, but we can bootstrap everything else once we have a few records per thread.

 With just enough batching of the limbo list, this scheme can be practical: in practice, lock-free algorithms only need to pin a few (usually one or two) nodes at a time to ensure memory safety.
-As long as we can avoid running arbitrary code while holding hazardous references, we can bound the number of records each thread may need at any one time.
+As long as we avoid running arbitrary code while holding hazardous references, we can bound the number of records each thread may need at any one time.
 Scanning the records thus takes time roughly linear in the number of active threads, and we can amortise that to constant time per deleted item by waiting until the size of the limbo list is greater than a multiple of the number of active threads.[^even-with-pinned-nodes]

 [^even-with-pinned-nodes]: We can even do that without keeping track of the number of nodes that were previously pinned by hazard pointer records and kept in the limbo list: each record can only pin at most one node, so we can wait until the limbo list is, e.g., twice the size of the record set.